SKrotkih/SimpleOrganizer/README.md

 There are some predefined category: 'ToDo', 'Work', 'Life', 'Events'.
 Some icons are predefined too.

-In plan is to give an opportunity for adding or removing their.
+The Project is in progress.
+For instance, in plan is to add or to remove icons and categories, to make login (at now is used login with default user and password on the parse.com).